MechatronixX/Cubex/Codegeneration/readme.txt

 -------------------------------------------------------------
-TO RUN OR DOWNLOAD SIMULINK MODELS TO THE CUBE, WAIJUNG and U3CM IS NEEDED TO BE INSTALLED FOR MORE INFO SEE: 'GetstartedProgrammingCubeX' and 'Cubli notes'.
+TO RUN OR DOWNLOAD SIMULINK MODELS TO THE CUBE, WAIJUNG and U3CM IS NEEDED TO BE INSTALLED FOR MORE INFO SEE: 'GetstartedProgrammingCubeX' and 'Cubli notes' in Documentation folder.
 --------------------------------------------------------------

-Some scribts is used for preinitial Simulink models under Model Properties.
+Some scribts in 'Simulation' and 'Libraries' folder is used for preinitial Simulink models under Model Properties.
 This is used for get the parameters needed to matlab Workspace before download program.

 Script XXX.slx is used for programing the cube
 Script with XXX_READ.slx is used for read values from the cube using USB communication.